 In reality, you should be preparing for your next performance review from the moment you step out of your last one.
 Your boss will be looking at your last year’s performance, as well as your overall performance, so it’s a little late to decide to up your game the week before your review.

-You don’t need to excel and achieve greatness, but you do need to show that you’ve attempted to address the issues brought up in your last review.
+You don’t necessarily need to excel and achieve greatness in every area, but you do need to show that you’ve attempted to address the issues brought up in your last review.
 Be ready with examples.

 Bracing yourself for criticism will lessen the sting when you do hear it.
 Nobody is perfect; everyone receives criticism.
 Obviously, the amount you receive will depend on your performance over the last year (see aforementioned point) – but remember that this is actually the point of the performance review.
 You want to identify things that you can work on and improve; otherwise, what’s the point?